salmanbd100/company-financial-data-visualization/README.md

 - **[Historical Prices](https://site.financialmodelingprep.com/developer/docs#chart)**: `/api/v3/historical-price-full/{symbol}` - Historical price data for charting
 - **[Insider Trading](https://site.financialmodelingprep.com/developer/docs#acquisition-ownership)**: `/api/v4/insider-trading` - Acquisition of beneficial ownership data

-## Important Notes

-- **API Rate Limits**: Free tier FMP accounts have a limit of 250 API calls per day.
-Each company lookup makes 3-4 API calls (search/quote + historical + ownership).

-- **Data Availability**: Insider trading/ownership data is primarily available for US-listed stocks (NASDAQ, NYSE, AMEX).
-International exchange listings may have limited or no ownership data.

-- **Exchange Prioritization**: When searching by company name, the app prioritizes US exchanges to ensure better data coverage, especially for ownership information.

-## Troubleshooting

-### No Ownership Data Displayed

-- Ensure you're searching for US-listed companies (e.g., "MSFT" instead of international variants)
-- Some smaller companies may have limited or no insider trading data
-- Try searching by direct symbol (e.g., "AAPL") instead of company name

-### API Key Errors

-- Verify your API key is correctly set in the `.env` file
-- Ensure the variable name is exactly `PUBLIC_FMP_API_KEY`
-- Restart the development server after changing environment variables

-### Port Already in Use

-If port 5173 is already in use, the server will automatically use the next available port.
-Check the terminal output for the actual URL.

 ## Development

 ### Code Quality